brenns10/dotfiles/README.md

 - If you want to use mercurial, make sure you have `hg-git` installed.
 - Similarly, Gnus is an Emacs-based mail client.
 I never use it, but I have it configured in `.spacemacs`.
-The passwords are stored in a standard `.authinfo` file.
+The passwords are stored in a 'standard' `.authinfo` file.

 ### Install